Family Lawyers in West Seneca, NY

 The proper name of the court in which a Divorce is filed in the state of New York.
 Each jurisdictional court typically has a domestic relations or a family law department or division.

 Child Support Enforcement Website: http://newyorkchildsupport.com/

 The state run office devoted to enforcing existing child support orders and collecting any past due child support.

 The title and name of the legal document that will initiate the New York Divorce process.
-The filing spouse is also required to provide the non-filing spouse a copy of this document.
+The filing spouse is also required to personally serve the non-filing spouse a copy of these documents.

 Final Divorce Document: Judgment of Divorce

 The title and name of the legal document that will finalize the New York Divorce process.
-This document will be signed by the judge, master, or referee of the court to declare your marriage officially terminated.
+This document will be signed by the judge of the court to declare your marriage officially terminated.

 Clerk's Office Name: Office of the Clerk of the County Court

 The office of the clerk that will facilitate the Divorce process.
 This is the title you would address letters to or ask for when contacting the courthouse.